Inductive Reasoning Definition and Examples

 What's inductive reasoning, and why is it important in the workplace?
 Inductive reasoning is a type of logical thinking that involves forming generalizations based on specific incidents you've experienced, observations you've made, or facts you know to be true or false.

 Inductive reasoning is different from deductive reasoning, in which you start with a generalization or theory, and then test it by applying it to specific incidents.
 Inductive reasoning is an important critical thinking skill that many employers look for in their employees.
-Therefore, it is a useful skill to highlight in your job applications and in your job interviews.
+That makes it a useful skill to highlight in your job applications and in your job interviews.

 Inductive Reasoning in the Workplace